bhaddow/hume-data/README.md

 }
 ```

+## Data Organisation

+### Round 1
+This is organised into the following directories:

+* `round_1/data/uploaded` : The system outputs uploaded to the annotation tool, as well the sources, reference and  bleu scores.
+The source and references
+are taken from the [HimL 2015 Test Sets](http://www.himl.eu/test-sets)
+* `round_1/data/raw-annotation` : The annotations dumped directly from the annotation tool.
+* `round_1/data/processed` : The data from the tool, processed into more readable comma-separated value (csv) files.
+* `round_1/data/direct-assessment` : The data gathered from direct assessment of the translation (i.e. adequacy judgements)

+### Round 2
+This is organised into the following directories

+* `uploaded` : The data uploaded to the HUME annotation tool - sources, system outputs and alignments.
+Also the references.
+* `raw-annotation` : The annotations dumped directly from the annotation tool.
+* `processed` : The data from the tool, processed into more readable tab-separated value (tsv) files.

 ## Licence
 The data sets are licensed under the [Creative Commons Attribution-NonCommercial 4.0 license](https://creativecommons.org/licenses/by-nc/4.0/),
 and the source code is licensed under the [Apache Licencse 2.0](http://www.apache.org/licenses/LICENSE-2.0).